stolostron/acm-aap-aas-operations/cluster-bootstrap/README.md

 1. Replace the `VAULT_ADDRESS` and `VAULT_TOKEN` in `cluster-bootstrap/openshift-gitops/config/argocd.yaml` with the Vault service address and auth token from above doc.
    Please note that to used the correct env values for your deployment.
    * Dev is for demo and development env usage.
-   * Stage is staging env.
+   * Stage is for staging env.
 2. Deploy the stacks:
-   * Run `deploy-dev` and `deploy-alert-manager-dev` to bootstrap stacks in a public cluster for development usage.
+   * Run `make deploy-dev` and `make deploy-alert-manager-dev` to bootstrap stacks in a public cluster for development usage.
-   * Run `deploy-dev` and `deploy-alert-manager-dev-private` to bootstrap stacks in a private cluster for development usage.
+   * Run `make deploy-dev` and `make deploy-alert-manager-dev-private` to bootstrap stacks in a private cluster for development usage.
-   * Run `deploy-stage` and `deploy-alert-manager-stage` to bootstrap stacks in stage environment.
+   * Run `make deploy-stage` and `make deploy-alert-manager-stage` to bootstrap stacks in stage environment.

 ### Configurations layout: